DupieM/duplessismarine_221326_finalproject_dv_term3/README.md

 To create the React app do the following steps:

 1. Go to Visual Studio code  </br>
-    Open your Visual Studio code then click on File and then click on open folder Then navigate to where you created your folder and open it
+    Open your Visual Studio code then click on File and then click on open folder.
+    Then navigate to where you created your folder and open it.

 2. Start terminal </br>
     Go to 'Terminal' then click on new terminal.